A History of the Lineal Heavyweight Championship (1885 – 2021)

 Ali was ready to pass the torch, and in 1980, Larry Holmes battered the aging legend for ten rounds.

-Holmes made twelve defenses until Michael Spinks avenged a loss his brother Leon suffered four years previously to become the new champion in 1985.
+Holmes made twelve defenses until Michael Spinks avenged a loss his brother Leon suffered four years to become the new champion in 1985.

 Spinks beat Holmes again in their return seven months later before a long layoff.
 In 1988, Spinks was back in action, defending his position against the youngest heavyweight champion of all time.